SystemsApproach/security/systems.rst

 first-generation security algorithms—including Wired Equivalent Privacy (WEP)—that are now known to have major security flaws.
 We will focus here on 802.11i’s newer, stronger algorithms.

-.. sidebar:: Securing Mobile Cellular Networks

-   *The other widely used wireless networking technology is the Mobile Cellular Network, today ubiquitously known as 5G.
-The biggest difference between 5G and Wi-Fi is that the Mobile Network Operator (MNO)—the counterpart of an enterprise network administrator—has more direct control over the devices that are allowed to connect to their network.
-Specifically, the MNO provides a Subscriber Identity Module (SIM) card that must be present in the mobile device.
-This SIM hosts a small database that includes a globally unique identifier (known as an IMSI, for International Mobile Subscriber Identifier) and a secret key.*

-   *When a device first becomes active, it communicates with a nearby base station over an unauthenticated radio channel.
-The base station forwards the request to a backend server over a secure backhaul connection, and that server (assuming it recognizes the IMSI) initiates an authentication protocol with the device.
-There are a set of options for authentication and encryption, but AES is commonly used.
-Note that this authentication exchange is initially in the clear since the base station to device channel is not yet secure.
-(The 5G specification uses significantly more precise terminology for all its components, but "backend server" conveys the basic idea; it is analogous to the AS used by Wi-Fi.)*

-   *Once the device and backend server are satisfied with each other's identity, the server informs the other 5G components of the parameters they will need to service the device (e.g., the IP address assigned to the device and the appropriate QoS parameters).
-It also instructs the base station to establish an encrypted channel to the device and gives the device the symmetric key it will subsequently use for the encrypted data channel with the base station.
-This symmetric key is encrypted using the public key of the device, so only the device can decrypt it.
-It does this using the secret key on its SIM card.
-Once complete, the device can use this encrypted channel to send and receive data over the wireless link to the base station.*

 802.11i authentication supports two modes.
 In either mode, the end result of successful authentication is a shared Pairwise Master Key.